universphere/iac/kubernetes/production-cluster/grafana/README.md

 ### TODOs
 * add ansible path to existing role, currently not commited/ pushed
-* test loki integration -> some stuff with the admin password wrong
+* -> some stuff with the admin password wrong, can not login with creds extracted with `   kubectl get secret --namespace grafana grafana -o jsonpath="{.data.admin-password}" | base64 --decode ; echo`
-* after keycloak login user is per default just a viewer -> need to be at least a developer or something like that
+* after keycloak login user is per default editor -> map keycloak group universphere to role admin
-* --> login as dev or admin (both must be working)
 * test logging with a hello world
 * deploy on prod cluster (remember to change the default credentials)
+* may fix the ws health check error

 ### Ressources
 https://github.com/grafana/helm-charts/blob/main/charts/grafana/values.yaml